 Bialystok is a city where, for centuries, next to the towers of Catholic Churches, the dimes of Orthodox churches have soared towards the sky.
 The multi-denominational character of the local community results from the history of these lands.
 Settlers from Mazovia were arriving from the west, and Ruthenians - followers of the Eastern Christianity - were coming to the Podlasie forests from the opposite side.
 With the passage of time, protestants and followers of other religions - Islam and Judaism - also came.
 Their descendants lived together for hundreds of years, creating a harmonious multicultural, colourful community.
 Today, this kind of mosaic of cultures constitutes a strong magnet attracting many tourists to the capital of Podlasie.

 The oldest temple in Bialystok is the church founded by Piotr Wiesiołowski on today’s cathedral hill.
-The ‘White Church’ flourished during Branicki times, and for this reason it has been described in greater detail in the chapter dedicated to Branicki family.
+The ‘White Church’ flourished during Branicki times.
 Today, it is an integral part of the metropolitan cathedral complex and at first glance it is hidden in the shadow of the huge body of the “red church".
 The monumental archcathedral was constructed of a typical Gothic Revival building material - red brick.
 The facade facing John Paul II square is dominated by two huge towers.
 Despite their height, they seem to be lightly raising towards the sky.
 Attention is drawn to three ogival portals of the front entrance with carvings in tympanums depicting Christ carrying the cross, crucifixion and resurrection.
 The temple was built on a layout of a Latin cross.
 Between the main nave and the two aisles there are rows of large pillars that support the cross-rib vaults.
 Large ogival windows and the rosette above the entrance are fitted with stained glass.

 It is undoubtedly one of the most beautiful examples of a modernist sacred building in Europe.
 Not everyone, however, knows that in Bialystok many other buildings can be found that may generate interest, or even enchant the admirers of the twentieth-century trends in architecture.
 The earliest modernist buildings appeared in Bialystok even before the outbreak of World War I, but the most impressive structures were erected in the interwar period.
 St. Roch’s Church was erected as a monument – a thankful votive for Poland regaining independence and winning the war against the Bolsheviks.
 While looking at St. Roch’s Church, it is worth remembering that Sosnowski’s project is imbued with deep, symbolic content.
 The architectural and artistic reflection of the idea of the morning star is both the spatial arrangement of the building and the recurring star-crystal theme of decorations.